-Our Safe Operating Procedure contains details of the protective measures we have put in place to reduce the risk of coronavirus to our staff, children and their families, since reopening on June 1st.
-It outlines how we will support staff and children’s well-being as they adapt to a ‘new normal’, whilst maintaining the warm, welcoming and happy environment we have always provided.
+Our Safe Operating Procedure contains details of the protective measures we have put in place to reduce the risk of coronavirus to our staff, children and their families.
+It outlines how we support staff and children’s well-being as they adapt to a ‘new normal’, whilst maintaining the warm, welcoming and happy environment we have always provided.

 The government acknowledge that it is very difficult to socially distance young children in an Early Years setting, however, with some sensible and realistic precautions, we can minimise the risks.
 We have developed these Safe Operating Procedures based on guidance from Public Health England and the Department of Education guidance for educational settings and their key workers.

 You can download our Covid-19 Risk Assessment here:

 All children are welcome to attend the setting providing that they, or anyone in their household are not displaying symptoms of Covid-10.

 - A loss or change to your sense of smell or taste

 If a child is displaying any of these symptoms, they will not be permitted to attend nursery until they have completed the required isolation period (10 days), or a negative test result has been received (proof of this must be provided).

 If a member of a child’s household displays symptoms, the child will not be able to return to nursery until the required isolation period of 10 days has been completed, or a negative test result has been received.

 If you or a member of your household is contacted by the Test and Trace programme, the contacted individual must self-isolate.
 If the contacted individual displays symptoms, everyone in their household must also self-isolate.
 Prompt exclusion is essential to prevent the spread of infection.

 It is preferable that your child only attends one setting to avoid mixing with different groups and minimise the risks within the settings.